Cmdpro/Data-Essence/modchanges.md

+### Additions
+- Added Oritech integration for making its alloys in the Synthesis Chamber

 ### Changes
 - Moved mod integration log messages to the integration class (Internal)
 - Heavily edited Frozen Researcher Arekko's model